pilotmoon/Scroll-Reverser/README.md

 Web home page: [https://pilotmoon.com/scrollreverser/](https://pilotmoon.com/scrollreverser/) (Please note the home page contains additional content about the app, FAQ, changelog etc.)

-## Known Issue: Safari Scrolling Broken in macOS Monterey 12.2

-**Summary: Bad news.
-Scroll Reverser isn't working in Safari and there is no fix.**

-On macOS Monterey 12.2, Scroll Reverser is not working in Safari when using smooth scrolling devices — that is, trackpads and the Magic Mouse.
-The effect is a kind of "snap back" where the scrolling direction flips, as if it fighting you.
-The problem does not occur with scroll wheel devices.

-I have not been able to  find any way to modify Scroll Reverser to overcome this problem.
-(It seems Safari is ignoring the direction of the scrolling event input during the momentum phase of the scroll, and instead it is deriving it from some other source.
-That means whatever Scroll Reverser does, it can't reverse the momentum part of the scroll, which is giving the "snap back" effect.
-Speculatively, this is something to do with recent work done to to improve Safari scrolling on ProMotion displays.)

-For now we wait and see if the changes in 12.2 were an unintentional bug, or if this is the way it is now.
-If anyone has any technical info on all this, or solutions, please let me know.
-I do not plan do do any more work on Scroll Reverser unless this situation is resolved.

-*A note on alternative apps: [MOS](https://mos.caldis.me/) and [UnnaturalScrollWheels](https://github.com/ther0n/UnnaturalScrollWheels) are excellent alternatives to Scroll Reverser that reverse **wheel mouse** scrolling independently of the trackpad.
-However, neither of them can distinguish the **Magic Mouse** from the trackpad  — that has always been Scroll Reverser's speciality.
-It's specifically trackpad/Magic Mouse reversing that is now not working.*

-Updated 11 Feb 2022. -Nick
 ## Requirements

 The latest build of Scroll Reverser requires macOS 10.12.6 and above, and is a univeral binary for both Intel and Apple Silicon (M1) Macs.
 Older versions are available for older OS  versions down to OS X 10.4.
 See the web home page for the downloads, or the respective labelled branches for the code.